HermanL02/WarwickUniversity-Notes/202404/Script.md

 Back to our schedule, I believe the main time I will work on this will be in June, to make it almost done, and will improve it later after the interim report.

 # Use of GPT
 Before these months, I have zero experience regarding Electron and Android Development.
-I know it is not possible for me to become a expert, or a senior developer in such a short time.
-Luckily, the generative tools act as a intermediate developer for me.
+I know it is not possible for me to become an expert, or a senior developer in such a short time.
+Luckily, the generative tools act as an intermediate developer for me.
 It fixes my grammar mistake